-As a blood test that can be easily integrated into any practice setting, Corus CAD:
+Corus CAD is a simple blood test that can be easily integrated into any practice setting.
+The test:

-- Is performed through a quick, routine blood draw conveniently administered right in your office
+- Is performed through a quick, safe blood draw that can be conveniently administered right in your office

-- Provides objective, reproducible results within 72 hours
+- Provides objective, reproducible results typically within a few days

-- Complements your current noninvasive assessment of CAD, while improving diagnostic accuracy for obstructive CAD1,2
+- Complements your current noninvasive assessment of CAD, while improving your ability to identify patients unlikely to have obstructive CAD1,2

-To help you incorporate Corus CAD into your practice, CardioDx® provides:
+To help you seamlessly integrate the Corus CAD test into your practice, CardioDx provides:

-- Specialized consultations with a CardioDx clinician to assist in patient selection and test result interpretation
+- Specialized consultations with CardioDx Medical Affairs to assist in patient selection and test result interpretation

-- Easy, 24-hour access to your patients' reports and customized charts, as well as tables, through a secure, web-based Clinician Access Portal
+- Easy, 24-hour access to your patients' reports and customized charts and tables through a secure, web-based Clinician Access Portal

-- A dedicated team of insurance experts available to work with patients, clinicians, and payers to obtain positive reimbursement through billing and appeals.
-The team can also assist by providing financial assistance through the CARE Patient Financial Assistance Program
+- A dedicated team of insurance experts available to work with patients, clinicians, and payers who will handle all of the billing for the Corus CAD test.
+The team can also assist by making patients aware of the CARE Patient Financial Assistance Program.

 - Rosenberg S, Elashoff MR, Beineke P, et al. Multicenter Validation of the Diagnostic Accuracy of a Blood-Based Gene Expression Test for Assessing Obstructive Coronary Artery Disease in Nondiabetic Patients.
 Ann Intern Med.
 2010;153:425-434.

 - Thomas GS, Voros S, McPherson JA, et al. A Blood-Based Gene Expression Test for Obstructive Coronary Artery Disease Tested in Symptomatic Nondiabetic Patients Referred for Myocardial Perfusion Imaging: The COMPASS Study.
-Circulation: Cardiovascular Genetics.
+Circ Cardiovasc Genet.
 2013;6(2):154-162.

 - Cayley WE Jr. Diagnosing the Cause of Chest Pain.
 Am Fam Physician.
 2005;72(10):2012-2021.